-Hardware Service Technician
+Hardware Service Technician COMP 612 Non-Fee

+Advisory: COMP 610 or equivalent.
 This course presents fundamentals in computer theory, maintaining and managing PCs, hardware and software concepts including command line language, PDAs, and various peripherals.
 Students will learn through lecture and hands-on application, to effectively use diagnostic tools, troubleshoot and repair computer malfunctions.
 This course will provide students with the knowledge and skills necessary for an entry-level PC technician.
 (FT)